-OUR COMMITMENT TO EQUITY/ ANTI- RACISM T.P.S RESPONSE OUR COMMITMENT TO EQUITY/ ANTI- RACISM The Service will continue to ensure that training provides police officers with strategies to offset and challenge implicit bias.
-Ongoing E.I&H.R. provides ongoing equity, inclusion and human rights training for members, new recruits, and newly-promoted uniform members to raise awareness on members' rights and obligations and to foster an understanding of the concepts of equity and inclusion and how it impacts every member in their work.
+OUR COMMITMENT TO EQUITY/ ANTI- RACISM T.P.S RESPONSE The Service will continue to ensure that training provides Ongoing police officers with strategies to offset and challenge implicit bias.
+E.I&H.R. provides ongoing equity, inclusion and human rights training for members, new recruits, and newly-promoted uniform members to raise awareness on members' rights and obligations and to foster an understanding of the concepts of equity and inclusion and how it impacts every member in their work.
 E.I&H.R. also provides targeted coaching and training to specific groups, units, or divisions to resolve or head-off conflicts early on.
 The Service will be conducting a process to hire a curriculum designer with an E.I&H.R. lens who will oversee developing training to address anti-black and anti-indigenous racism, implicit bias, equity strategies and inclusion.

-ngoing
+oing

-2020, In Service Training Program continues to build upon e previous year's program.
-Training was developed with ammunity input and includes Confronting Anti Black Racism, oku Coroner Inquest recommendations, Race Based Data collection Legislation, Truth and Reconciliation Commission Canada: Calls to Action and the O.I.P.R.D. report, reaking the Golden Rule.
-The Program Includes: Indigenous Perspectives Anti-Black Racism Race Based Data Collection Persons with Disabilities Vulnerable Persons Wellness and Resiliency Scenario Based Training Bill C-75 The Service is represented on the Board's A.R.A.P., the City Toronto's Anti-Black Racism Action Plan and the Board's H.A.A.P., all of which continue to inform future training for
+D20, In Service Training Program continues to build upon previous year's program.
+Training was developed with munity input and includes Confronting Anti Black Racism, a Coroner Inquest recommendations, Race Based Data ection Legislation, Truth and Reconciliation Commission anada: Calls to Action and the O.I.P.R.D. report, aking the Golden Rule.
+Program Includes: Indigenous Perspectives Anti-Black Racism Race Based Data Collection Persons with Disabilities Vulnerable Persons Wellness and Resiliency Scenario Based Training Bill C-75 bers of Toronto's Community Safety and Wellbeing Unit community partners are in attendance and participating is training.
+Service is represented on the Board's A.R.A.P., the City pronto's Anti-Black Racism Action Plan and the Board's A.A.P., all of which continue to inform future training for rice members.

-end the
+nueathF